 More information?
 Contact firstname.lastname@example.org or 812-855-7282.

 Kelley via edX observes an efficient four-term calendar designed for students who are also working professionals.
-You can complete the MS program in just over one year, but can complete your degree in up to three years if needed.
+You can complete the MS program in just over one year.
 The fall, winter, spring, and summer terms are 12 weeks long.
 The winter term includes a one-week break for the holidays.